fboydc/starnotary-project-5/readme.md

 **Testing the contract functionality**
 For testing purposes, we are using the *Truffle* framework, found at https://truffleframework.com/docs/ganache/quickstart.

-NOTE: Only implemented methods were tested, ERC721 methods are not tested, namely: mint(), approve(), safeTransferFrom(), SetApprovalForAll(), getApproved(), isApprovedForAll(), ownerOf() as they are inherited from the zeppelin framework.
+NOTE: Only implemented methods were tested, ERC721 methods are not tested, namely: mint(), approve(), safeTransferFrom(), SetApprovalForAll(), getApproved(), isApprovedForAll(), ownerOf() as they are inherited from the Open Zeppelin framework.

 1. download and install ganache-cli: https://github.com/trufflesuite/ganache-cli.
 This will allow you to run a local blockchain network with a single local node.
 2. open a separate terminal window and run ganache-cli: `ganache-cli`.